Edgewood Arsenal human experiments: The experiments

 The Edgewood Arsenal human experiments took place from approximately 1948 to 1975 at the Medical Research Laboratories—which is now known as the U.S. Army Medical Research Institute of Chemical Defense (USAMRICD)—at the Edgewood Area, Aberdeen Proving Ground, Maryland.
 The experiments involved at least 254 chemical substances, but focused mainly on midspectrum incapacitants, such as LSD, THC derivatives, benzodiazepines, and BZ.
 Around 7,000 US military personnel and 1,000 civilians were test subjects over almost three decades.
-A concrete result of these experiments was that BZ was weaponized, although never deployed.
+A result of these experiments was that BZ was weaponized, although never deployed.

 According to a DOD FAQ, the Edgewood Arsenal experiments involved the following "rough breakout of volunteer hours against various experimental categories":